camerahacks/lightroom-macro-pad/README.md

 # Adobe Lightroom Macro Pad

 This is a Raspberry Pi Pico Lightroom Macro Pad based on CircuitPython.
-It's designed to work with 7 buttons or mechanical switches.
-One switch for choosing the mode and 6 switches to execute the macros/shortcuts.
+It's designed to work with 7 or 10 buttons or mechanical switches.
+One switch for choosing the mode and the other switches to execute the macros/shortcuts.
 You can modify the code and create your own shortcuts/macros.

 ![Lightroom Macro Pad - Raspberry Pi Pico](https://dphacks.com/wp-content/uploads/2021/06/Lightroom_Macro_Pad_Mechanical_Switch-2.jpg "Pi Pico Macro Pad for Lightroom Classic")